sourcegraph/handbook/content/people-ops/global-employment-structures/index.md

 Sourcegraph subsidiary employees go through team-specific onboarding.

 ## Employees of PEOs/EORs (if available)
-In countries where we don’t have a subsidiary, we will see if a third-party PEO or EOR (such as Remote.com) is available to provide employer-of-record services to employ a teammate outside the US as a PEO employee.
+In countries where we don’t have a subsidiary, we will see if we have an existing relationship with a third-party PEO or EOR (such as Remote.com) who provides employer-of-record services to employ a teammate as a PEO employee.

 Currently, we use PEOs in the following countries:  the UK and the Netherlands.
 We will provide updates as we adopt PEOs for more countries.